Trailblazers in Aging Awards Past Winners

 Under her leadership, the foundation has created multiple programs that remove the stigma of aging, provide training to support older adults’ retention in the workplace, and educate individuals on how to reduce financial scams and elder abuse.

-At the height of the pandemic, Grant launched the Village Connector Experience, a free outreach program designed to disrupt social isolation among older adults.
-Volunteers received 16 hours of structured training in customer service, goal setting, and computer skills to conduct regular outreach to older adults who signed up for support.
-The program soon expanded to include online group events and has since served over 750 members in 22 states, including the Virgin Islands and Puerto Rico.
+During the pandemic, Grant launched the Village Connector Experience, a free outreach program designed to disrupt social isolation among older adults.
+Volunteers received training to conduct regular outreach to older adults, and the program has served over 750 members in 22 states, including the Virgin Islands and Puerto Rico.

 Nora Moreno Cargie, Vice President, Corporate Citizenship, and President, Point32Health Foundation

-Nora Moreno Cargie centers social justice and racial equity in all her work.
-She is a leader in addressing the complex social challenges affecting older people who have experienced health disparities due to systemic racism.
-A steadfast supporter of diversity and inclusion, she challenges partners to engage all communities, authentically and inclusively.
+Nora Moreno Cargie centers social justice and racial equity in her work.
+She addresses complex social challenges affecting older people who have experienced health disparities due to systemic racism, encouraging inclusive engagement with all communities.

 Under her leadership, the foundation provided millions of dollars during the pandemic to engage older people in systems-level change to remove barriers and ensure an equitable response to COVID-19.